-ORLANDO, Fla. – Members of three sororities on the campus of the University of Central Florida have been asked to quarantine after residents in the chapter houses tested positive for COVID-19, according to university officials.
+ORLANDO, Fla. – Members of two additional sororities on the campus of the University of Central Florida have been asked to quarantine after residents in the chapter houses tested positive for COVID-19, according to university officials.

-Assistant Vice President of UCF Communications Chad Binette said on Tuesday that sisters of Zeta Tau Alpha, Kappa Alpha Theta and Alpha Epsilon Phi who live in their respective sorority houses were asked to quarantine in response to the positive cases.
+Assistant Vice President of UCF Communications Chad Binette said on Monday that sisters of Kappa Alpha Theta and Kappa Delta who live in their respective sorority houses were asked to quarantine in response to the positive cases.

 “Due to a small number of positive COVID-19 cases involving residents of three sororities with on-campus houses, the university placed residents of the houses on a two-week quarantine out of concern for their health and well-being and to reduce the potential for additional spread of the virus,” Binette said in a statement.